-GoCardless launches U.S. debit payments solution and opens San Francisco office – TechCrunch
+GoCardless launches US debit payments solution and opens San Francisco office – TechCrunch

 GoCardless adds that businesses using the GoCardless ACH debit solution gain increased visibility over payment flow via a “fully automated” collection system.
 This includes things like due dates, and whether or not a payment was successful or failed and why.

-The addition of ACH debit means that GoCardless’ global debit network now covers over 30 countries accessible through a single API and platform.
+The addition of ACH debit means that GoCardless’ global debit network now covers more than 30 countries accessible through a single API and platform.

 Meanwhile, the 2011-founded company is no stranger to the West coast of America.
-In its formative years, the U.K. startup went through Silicon Valley accelerator Y Combinator where it initially struggled to find product-market fit before successfully pivoting to recurring payments.
+In its formative years, the U.K. startup went through Silicon Valley accelerator Y Combinator, where it initially struggled to find product-market fit before successfully pivoting to recurring payments.

 If you happen to bump into GoCardless CEO Hiroki Takeuchi, ask him about the time he and his co-founders stayed up all night working the phones in a bid to win the startup’s first U.K. customers, lest they have nothing to show at YC Demo Day.

-Now backed by the likes of Google Ventures, Salesforce, and Accel, amongst others, the company has come a long way since then.
+Now backed by the likes of Google Ventures, Salesforce and Accel, amongst others, the company has come a long way since then.